 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

 Assessment Task Weighting (%) Individual/ Group Formative/ Summative Due (week)* Hurdle criteria Learning outcomes Home Assignment 50 Individual Formative Weeks 2-12 1.
 2. 3.
 4. 5.
 6. 10.
 Design Group Project 40 Group Formative Week 10 1.
 2. 3.
 4. 5.
 6. 7.
 8. 9.
 10. Class Participation Including Quizzes 10 Individual Formative Weeks 2-12 1.
 2. 3.
 4. 7.
 8. 10.
 Final Exam 0 Individual Formative Week 12 1.
 2. 3.
 4. 5.
 6. 7.
 8. 9.
 10. Total 100

 This assessment breakdown complies with the University's Assessment for Coursework Programs Policy.

-Assessment DetailIndividual assessment is based on marks awarded to tests and the final examination.
+Assessment DetailIndividual assessment is based on marks awarded to home assignments and quizzes.

-The assessment should be submitted with a completed copy of the assessment coversheet that is available from the school office.
+The assessment should be submitted online using the original template with the task description.
+Every exercise must be accompanied by the formulae used and 3-4 phrases of explanation.
 This should be signed to indicate you have read the above university policy statement on plagiarism, collusion and related forms of cheating.

 Extensions for Assessment Tasks